What is Forward?

 The lofty aim of the project is to assist scholars to engage with the literature faster, wider (across more disciplines), and deeper - deeper because the digest will aim to communicate key themes and gaps on a rolling basis in the work that we see.

-This is very much still evolving, but in November 2022 to January 2023 we are engaged in a trial period for eight keywords that we are interested in, aiming to summarise the scholarly content for October - December 2022.
+From November 2022 to January 2023 we engaged in a trial period for eight keywords that we are interested in, aiming to summarise the scholarly content for October - December 2022 for the first four, and the content for October and November for the last four.
 You can read the digests for the keywords below:

 - Contact theory Allport - October 2022|November 2022